PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 17:06:05
+Last updated: 2024-04-02 17:06:39
-Random Quote: You can observe a lot just by watching. - Yogi Berra
+Random Quote: Give me six hours to chop down a tree and I will spend the first four sharpening the axe. - Abraham Lincoln